microsoft/yardl/docs/docs.md

         x:
         y:
 ```

-Dimension names can be used in [computed field](#computed-fields) expressions.

 ### Type Aliases

-We've seen records, enums, and protocols defined as top-level, named types.
-In fact,
+We've seen records, enums, and protocols defined as top-level, named types, but
-any type can be given an alias:
+any type can be given one or more aliases:

 ```yaml
 FloatArray: !array